jbuehl/solaredge/README.md

 followed by a command to reset the inverter using RS232 serial port /dev/ttyUSB0.
 Display the debug messages on stdout.

-    sudo python semonitor.py -o yyyymmdd.json -n eth1 -k 7f101234.key

-Start the dhcp and dns services on network interface eth1.
-Accept connections from inverters and function as a SolarEdge monitoring server.
-Use the inverter encryption key contained in the file 7f101234.key.
-Write performance data to the file yyyymmdd.json.
-Because the -n option is specified, the -t n option is implied.

 ### seextract.py

-This program was intended to extract the TCP stream contining the SolarEdge data from a PCAP file.
+This program was intended to extract the TCP stream containing the SolarEdge data from a PCAP file.
 Because it had issues and there exists a number of open source utilities that perform that function it was removed from the project.